bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~
 Input streaming engine is required to run an input module (currently TCP Input Stream Module); it handles external inputs, does data deduplication, transforms raw data to objects.

-Here is the engine processing flow.
+Here is the engine processing flowchart.

 .. figure:: _static/InputEngine.jpg

 Input module waits for new events (messages) from the TCP channel.
 A wait time period (‘event-wait-time’) is 1000 ms by default.
 Once a new data portion is received, the “tokenize” method determins the beginning and the end of the Interval (i.e. significant set of bytes in the incoming flow of bytes).

 Once an Interval is set the buffer of incoming data is validated to define whether the Interval contains a message or meaningless data.
 If the buffer of incoming data is determined as a message it is checked for duplication and a key/id is assigned to it.
-At this stage the location where the data will be passed is attributed to the message (this is T-streams for the input module).
+At this stage the destination where the data will be passed to is attributed to the message (this is T-streams for the input module).
 The message is processed and passed further into T-streams after a checkpoint is done.

 Via T-streams the message is sent further in the pipeline to the next stage of processing (to a Regular/Batch module).